ubidots/ubidots-python/README.rst

 Getting Values
 --------------

-To get the values from a variable, use the method get_values in an instance of the class Variable, this will return a list like object with an aditional attribute items_in_server that tells you how many values this variable has stored in the server.
+To get the values of a variable, use the method get_values in an instance of the class Variable.
+This will return a list like object with an aditional attribute items_in_server that tells you how many values this variable has stored on the server.

-If you only want the last x values call the method with the number of elements you want.
+If you only want the last N values call the method with the number of elements you want.

 .. code-block:: python

-    #Getting all the values from the server, note that this could make a lot of request to the server and break your
+    # Getting all the values from the server.
+Note that this could result in a
-    #limit of request per second.
+    # lot of requests, and potentially violate your requests per second limit.
     all_values = new_variable.get_values()

-    #If you want the last 100 values you can use:
+    # If you want just the last 100 values you can use:
     some_values = new_variable.get_values(100)